freefcw/hustoj/system/guide/kohana/routing.md

     Request::instance()->uri(array('action' => 'view', 'id' => $user_id));

-TODO: examples of using html::anchor in addition to the above examples
+TODO: examples of using HTML::anchor in addition to the above examples

 ## Testing routes